reach2sayan/Forcesmith/README.md

 }
 ```

-See `include/forcesmith/io/force_model_reader.hpp` for the required sub-tables of
+See `include/forcesmith/io/force_model_reader.hpp` for each model's required
-each model, and `data/` for complete worked examples.
+sub-tables, and `data/` for complete worked examples.

 ## Programmatic API

-The CLI is a thin client of `forcesmith::Forcesmith`; the same fit can be built entirely
+The CLI is a thin client of `forcesmith::Forcesmith`; the same fit can be built
-in memory.
+entirely in memory.
 Every fallible call returns `boost::leaf::result<T>`.

 ```cpp
 #include "forcesmith/api/forcesmith.hpp"